Hire in Argentina

 Post-Termination Restraints / Restrictive Covenants

-Post-employment non-compete agreements are neither prohibited nor expressly regulated under Argentine law.
+Post-employment non-compete agreements are neither specifically prohibited nor expressly regulated under Argentine law.
 However, the enforceability of such agreements is questionable considering the constitutional (§14 of the Constitution) right to work.
-Based on case law, to be enforceable, a post-employment non-compete agreement must be justified by the important position of the employee (e.g., chief financial officer, chief executive officer), be limited to specific activities and territory, have a time limit (maximum 2 years) and be compensated (with at least 50% of the prior monthly salary).
+Based on case law, to be enforceable, a post-employment non-compete agreement must be justified by the important position of the employee (e.g., chief financial officer, chief executive officer), be limited to specific activities and territory, have a time limit (maximum of two years) and be compensated (with at least 50% of the prior monthly salary).

 Tax and Social Security